lhr-solar/Power-Generation-Curve-Tracer/README.md

 ---

-## Maintainers
+## Maintainers and Contribution

-The last maintainer of this project was Matthew Yu (Array Lead 2020) as of 12/16/2020.
+The last maintainer of this project was Matthew Yu (Array Lead 2020) as of 12/21/2020.
 His email is matthewjkyu@gmail.com.

 Also a useful point of contact is Professor Gary Hallock, who advised Matthew and worked with the several former senior design teams and solar car class groups who developed this board.

+Thanks to Youssef Elsherif for collaborating with Matthew on the design of V1.0 of the board schematic and layout.

 ---